TianhaoW/ErdosAgriDerivPredict/README.md

 - The contract holder becomes responsible for **storage costs** and **delivery expenses** from that point onward.

 We will analyze the following agricultural commodities.
-Their production cycles, primary growing regions, global competitors, and futures contract specifications will be detailed in a separate document. *(TODO: Create a separate `.md` file or include this in the EDA section.)*
+Their production cycles, primary growing regions, global competitors, and futures contract specifications will be detailed in a separate document.
 - **Wheat**
 - **Soybeans**
 - **Sugar**